mapkit object by providing an authorization callback and language.

 Otherwise, you can simply pass a pre-generated token string.

-Signing your Authorization Token with JWT
+Signing Your Authorization Token with JWT

-Time issues in seconds since unix epoch
+Time issued in seconds since UNIX epoch. (required)

-Expiry time in seconds since unix epoch
+Expiry time in seconds since UNIX epoch. (required)

-Your Apple Developer Team ID
+Your Apple Developer Team ID. (required)

 A domain restriction which should match the Origin header passed by a browser. (recommended)